awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 ### Creating an IAM Role<a name="create-iam-role"></a>

-You must create an IAM role before you can launch an instance with that role or attach it to an instance\.
+You must create an IAM role before you can launch an instance with that role or attach it to an instance\.<a name="create-iam-role-console"></a>

 **To create an IAM role using the IAM console**